TURN OF THE

 P

-Magdalena Kuźma is in her second year in the Lindemann Young Artist Program where she will sing Sister Catherine in Dead Man Walking, Papagena in the Magic Flute, and Yvette & Italian Singer (cover) in La Rondine in the Metropolitan Opera's 2023–24 season.
+Magdalena Kuźma is in her second year at the Lindemann Young Artist Program where she will sing Sister Catherine in Dead Man Walking, Papagena in the Magic Flute, and Yvette & Italian Singer in La Rondine in the Metropolitan Opera's 2023–24 season.
 She recently performed Juliette in Gounod's Roméo et Juliette at the Glimmerglass Festival.
-An avid recitalist, she will give solo recitals at Wigmore Hall and the London School of Economics with collaborator James Baillieu, Green Music Center at Sonoma State University, Merkin Hall, and Newport Classical Music Festival among others.
+An avid recitalist, she will give solo recitals at Wigmore Hall and the London School of Economics with collaborator James Baillieu, Green Music Center at Sonoma State University, Merkin Hall, and Newport Classical Music Festivalamong others.
+This summer, she looks forward to making her role debut as Susanna in Mozart's Le nozze di Figaro under Matthew Aucoin's baton at the Aspen Music Festival.

 In the 2022-2023 season, Magdalena made her house debut at Santa Fe Opera as Frasquita in Bizet's Carmen, alongside international stars Isabel Leonard and Michael Fabiano.
-There she also sang Lucia in the Act II finale of Donizetti's Lucia di Lammermoor and Elvira in the Act I finale of Rossini's L'italiana in Algeri.
-She sang recitals with LyricFest, performed Pamina in Mozart's Die Zauberflöte at Opera Orlando, and Giannetta in Donizetti's L'elisir d'amore at The Metropolitan Opera where she started her first year as a Lindemann Young Artist.
-This season she won 1st prize in the SAS Performing Arts Competition, 4th prize in the Opera Birmingham Competition, 3rd prize in Dallas Opera's McCammon Competition, 2nd prize in the Washington International Competition, and 1st Prize in the Partners for the Arts Competition.
+While there, she also sang Lucia in the Act II finale of Donizetti's Lucia di Lammermoor and Elvira in the Act I finale of Rossini's L'italiana in Algeri.
+She performed recitals with LyricFest, performed Pamina in Mozart's Die Zauberflöte at Opera Orlando, and Giannetta in Donizetti's L'elisir d'amore at The Metropolitan Opera.
+That season she won 1st prize in the SAS Performing Arts Competition, 4th prize in the Opera Birmingham Competition, 3rd prize in Dallas Opera's McCammon Competition, 2nd prize in the Washington International Competition, and 1st Prize in the Partners for the Arts Competition.

 " ...
 A voice that instantly engages the listener: